-10 Tips to Reduce Belly Fat
+10 Tips to Lose Belly Fat

 In addition to being one of the most frustrating and unattractive types of fat, belly fat is some of the most dangerous.
 Visceral fat, like the kind you find collecting around your belly area, is a major risk factor for Type 2 diabetes and heart disease.
 Once you move past 50, these dangers grow — but losing that belly fat may be even harder.

 You may be wondering, “How can I reduce my belly fat?” for both better health and appearance.
 While exercise is very important, simply working out your stomach area will probably not resolve your belly fat issues.
 Fortunately, there are tried-and-true methods for burning belly fat that you can try.